Large Periwinkle

 Control

-- Hand-pull periwinkle repeatedly as it appears; persistence is key.
+- Hand-pull Large Periwinkle repeatedly as it appears; persistence is key.

-- Try to remove all of the plant and its roots, and dispose of plant material.
+- Try to remove all of the plant and its roots, and dispose of plant material appropriately.

-- Apply mulch to bare soil, or re-plant with non-invasive species after removal.
+- Mulch heavily or re-plant with non-invasive species after removal.

-- Foliar application of glyphosate to growing plants (late summer – early fall) can be effective, especially as a follow-up to mechanical methods.
+Foliar application of glyphosate to growing plants can be effective, especially as a follow-up to mechanical methods.
+Other effective herbicides include tricloplyr, imazapyr and 2,4-D. Mowing soon after herbicide application often improves control.

 While there are no biocontrol agents currently available in BC, Large Periwinkle is susceptible to fungal foliar disease.